 NOAA Weather Radio and the Emergency Alert System

-Severe Weather Awareness Week continues.
+Severe Weather Awareness Week concludes today.
 Today we will focus on Weather Radio and the Emergency Alert System.

 Weather radio is the voice of the National Weather Service. it provides continuous weather information 24 hours a day, every day of the year.
 The nationwide network of Weather Radio stations provides the public with the fastest most reliable source of up-to-date weather information directly from the National Weather Service.
 You need a special radio to receive Weather Radio broadcasts, a radio that is capable of receiving signals in the very high frequency public service band.